SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 with groups of people.
 The difference is when an exposition is __shared__, content can still be changed, and the mode of sharing can be changed at a later point.

-### The _owner_ role

-Every exposition has exactly one owner.
-The owner is one of the author(s), and has some extra capabilities:

-* Can delete the exposition.
-* Can submit a publication request for the exposition.
-* Can request connecting it to a Project or Portal.

-The owner can also select one of the other authors to be the owner.
-Be aware that this will remove the privileges from the previous owner.

 ## Share